Travel Guide To Almeria Spain

-Tourists eager to experience new things will fully enjoy the many local fiestas – beautiful and colourful parties, the old traditions are well preserved in Almeria as well as it's undeniable beauty.
+Tourists eager to experience new things will fully enjoy the many local fiestas – beautiful and colourful parties, the old traditions are well preserved here as well as it's an undeniable beauty.

 Almeria is home to the stunning Cabo de Gata nature park, enjoy the spectacular coastal pathways and panoramic views as well as great beaches and varied wildlife.
 A real treat are the Las Salinas salt flats, home to pink flamingos and other wild animals.

 - Spend a day hiking around the stunning Cabo de Gata national park.

 - Chill out on the tranquil beaches of Mojacar and Vera.

 - Visit the Alcazaba Arab Palace in Almeria city.

 - Be a cowboy for a day in one of Almerias western themed parks.

 - Snorkel in the pristine waters close to Cabo de Gata.